International Post-Graduate Medical Training (IPMT)

 Advanced Practice Track - Integrative Tools in Cancer Care, April 21-28, 2018

-Below you can see full descriptions of the clinical workshops that took place at the 2017 IPMT, including course descriptions, learning objectives and references.
+Below you can see full descriptions of the clinical workshops for the 2018 IPMT, including course descriptions, learning objectives and references.

 Early Afternoon Workshops:

-"Prescribing Movement Therapy", taught by Glenda Monasch, TE
+"Eurythmy Movement Therapy", taught by Glenda Monasch (Advanced Practice Track offering)

 Later Afternoon Workshops:

-"The Task of the Anthroposophic Physician in Relation to the Patient’s Biography", taught by Philip Incao, MD (*CME credit is not available for this workshop)
+"The Task of the Anthroposophic Physician in Relation to the Patient’s Biography", taught by Philip Incao (*CME credit is not available for this workshop)